Unas: Activities

-Owing to the scarcity of evidence dating to Unas' reign, we know very little about his activities.
-Existing trade relations with foreign countries and cities, in particular Byblos, seem to have continued during Unas' time on the throne.
+Owing to the scarcity of evidence dating to Unas's reign, we know very little about his activities.
+Existing trade relations with foreign countries and cities, in particular Byblos, seem to have continued during Unas's time on the throne.
 Reliefs from the causeway of his pyramid complex show two large seagoing ships coming back from an expedition to the Levantine coast with Syro-Canaanite men, who were either the boat crews or slaves.
 Another relief depicts a military campaign, Egyptians armed with bows and daggers attacking Canaanite nomads called the Shasu.
 Similar reliefs have been found in preceding pyramid complexes, such as that of Sahure, and they may thus be standard themes rather than depictions of actual events.
 Other sources tend to confirm the accuracy of these depictions; for example, the autobiography of Weni relates many punitive raids against Canaanite nomads in the early Sixth Dynasty.

 To the South of Egypt, inscriptions of Unas on Elephantine record a visit of the king to Lower Nubia, possibly to receive tribute from local chieftains or because of growing unrest in the region.
 In addition, a relief from the causeway of Unas leading to his pyramid shows a giraffe, suggesting trade relations with Nubia.